Every planar graph with the Liouville property is amenable: Preliminaries

-A \defi{graph}, or \defi{network}, $G$ is a pair $(V,E)$ where $V$ is a set, called the set of \defi{vertices} (or \defi{nodes}) of $G$, and $E$ is a set of pairs of elements of $V$, called the \defi{edges}.
-In this paper all graphs are simple.
+We follow the terminology of \cite{diestelBook05noEE} for graph-theoretic terms unless otherwise stated.
+A \defi{graph} $G$ is a pair $(V,\arE)$ where $V$ is the set of vertices of $G$, and $\arE$ is a set of directed pairs of elements of $V$, called the (directed) \defi{edges} of \G. (Although we are studying undirected graphs, we follow the latter convention for convenience in dealing with flows.)

+All our graphs are \defi{simple}: they have no loops or parallel edges.
+(In the few occasions where we contract edges, one can subdivide any resulting parallel edges or loops to stay within the class of simple graphs.)
+A graph is \emph{locally finite} if all its vertices have finite \defi{degree}, where the degree of a vertex is the number of incident edges.
+Most graphs in this paper are locally finite.
+A locally finite graph $G$ is \emph{1-ended} if for every finite vertex $S$, the graph $G-S$ (obtained from $G$ by deleting the vertices in $S$ and their incident edges) has only one infinite component.
 Given a vertex set $X$, by $E(X)$ we denote those edges with both endvertices in $X$.
-A locally finite graph $G$ is \emph{1-ended} if for every finite vertex $S$, the graph $G-S$ has only one infinite component.